What is a Bathtub Chair?

-Obviously, sitting while bathing is definitely safer and easier, but it also comes with its’ own drawback, which is that you will be further away from the shower head.
+Sitting while bathing is definitely safer and easier, but it also comes with its’ own drawback, which is that you will be further away from the shower head.
 A simple remedy is to add a handheld shower head.
 To learn more about selecting an appropriate one for your needs, visit our Handheld Showerhead guide.

 To learn more about alternative bathing solutions, read: